Atreidesmuadib/class7HW6/READMEw6.md

 ![gitignore](./hw6pictures/gitignore.png)

-extra comment do not modify
+extra comment do not modify tfstate,  .terraform.lock.hcl & .terraform folder.
+Messing them up with can break your infrastructure & will get you fired.